THE BCS TRAINING STAGES: THEY'RE DESIGNED TO WEED OUT THE WEAK

 .STAGE 1: NAVAL SPECIAL WARFARE PREPARATORY SCHOOL (NSW PREP)

 The Naval Special Warfare Preparatory School (NSW Prep) is in Great Lakes, Illinois.
 The curriculum at NSW Prep lasts for two months.
-NSW Prep has one goal: Improve a SWCC candidates physical readiness for the grueling trials of BCT.
+NSW Prep has one goal: Improve a SWCC candidates physical readiness for the grueling trials of Basic Crewman Selection (BCS).

 NSW Prep ends with a modified PST which you must pass